300 AD to 1306

 feature in the Irvine coat of arms.

-William supported Robert at famous battle of Bannockburn in June of 1314 (one of the few battles where the Scots defeated the English).
-In 1323, for his meritorious service, William was granted 10,000 acres of land which had previously belonged to John Comyn, which were the Royal Forest of Oaks in Aberdeenshire and Drum Castle.
+William supported Robert at the famous battle of Bannockburn in June of 1314 (one of the few battles where the Scots defeated the English).
+In 1323, for his meritorious service, William was granted 10,000 acres of land that previously belonged to John Comyn, the Royal Forest of Oaks in Aberdeenshire and Drum Castle.
 Thenceforth Drum Castle remained in possession of the Irvines for over 650 years.

-Sir William de Irvine married a granddaughter of Bruce, who was the
+Sir William de Irvine married a granddaughter of Bruce, the

 daughter of Robert Douglas, Earl of Buchan.
 For twelve generations,

-starting with the third Laird of Drum, there was a successive line of
+starting with the third Laird of Drum, a successive line of

-Sir Alexander Irvine, Third Liard of Drum, who was the grandson of William de Irwyn, accompanied the Earl of Mar in the French wars and was one of the chief commanders of the King's army at the battle of Harlaw, A.D.
-1411, which was fought only 20 miles from Drum.
-He was a valiant champion.
-Alexander lead the forces of Aberdeenshire with his cousin the Earl of Mar to meet the invaders from the Hebrides.
-During the battle Alexander met the ferocious Chief of the MacLeans of Duart in Mull, known as 'Red Hector of the Battles'.
-After 'noble and notable single combat' the two of them lay dead upon the field, killed by mortal blows struck upon each other.
+Sir Alexander Irvine, Third Liard of Drum, who was the grandson of William de Irwyn, accompanied the Earl of Mar in the French wars and was one of the chief commanders of the King's army at the Battle of Harlaw, A.D.
+1411, fought only 20 miles from Drum.
+He was a brave champion.
+Alexander led the forces of Aberdeenshire with his cousin, the Earl of Mar, to meet the invaders from the Hebrides.
+During the battle, Alexander met the ferocious Chief of the MacLeans of Duart in Mull, known as 'Red Hector of the Battles'.
+After 'noble and notable single combat' the two lay dead upon the field, killed by mortal blows struck upon each other.
 Legend has it that all Irvine adult males died in the battle of Harlaw.
 This battle marked the last challenge by the Lords of the Isles to royal authority.

-Prior to the battle Alexander made his younger brother Robert swear
+Before the battle, Alexander made his younger brother Robert swear

-his baronial right at Drum Castle.
+that Robert would assume his baronial right at Drum Castle if Alexander should be killed.
 After Alexander's death Robert

 carried out his oath.
 He changed his name to Alexander and married his